-Each prefect is assigned to a junior roll class, two or three to each class.
-They attend roll call and are expected to become identified with the class to act in a peer support role.
+Each prefect is assigned a specific duty including welfare roles within the school.
 They are also assigned responsibilities connected with particular activities, including sports, music, and debating.
 Prefects are entitled to wear a badge, and a navy blue plain tie, and should have the Prefect Pocket added to their blazers.

 The Students Representative Council

 The Students Representative Council exists to provide opportunities for students to address the interests and concerns of students and to develop leadership skills.
 A teacher acts as adviser/coordinator.
 Training in proper meeting procedure is provided.
 Motions are put forward, debated, and voted on.
 Minutes are recorded.
 Fundraising and charity work are undertaken by the SRC in conjunction with the Charities Committee (a separate entity dedicated to charity work both within and outside the school).
 SRC representatives take an active role in the School Council and have voting rights.
-There are several active SRC committees.
-A leadership training day may be held at the start of the year.
 We send a representative to SRC District meetings.
-Students are elected at this level to either a State SRC Council or a State Working Party.

 Creative Arts Council